 - DESIGN FOR SAFETY AND SECURITY: The anti-kickback teeth design enhances safety and reduces the risk of injury, making Revvstark TCT circular saw blades an ideal choice for professional tool accessories

-- DURABLE: OA-BRES circular saw blades are made of durable premium alloy steel material, with hardened and sharper construction-grade tungsten carbide teeth for effective woodworking.
-Fully Polished and Chrome Plated Surface provides a long-lasting usage life.
+- DURABLE MATERIAL: Revvstark 6 1/2 circular saw blade are made of durable premium alloy steel material, with hardened and sharper construction-grade tungsten carbide teeth for high abrasion and heat resistance and resists bending and deflection for true cuts for effective wood cutting

 The Ultimate Buying Guide: Choosing the Perfect Circular Saw Blade